The Potato in Fine Art

 Is cooking a science—a precise series of mechanical steps that will yield a perfect product, time and time again?
 Or is cooking an art—a blank canvas where the cook is free to discover unexpected, serendipitous, delightful combinations?
 The answer might be somewhere in the middle…

 Cooking, like art, can be a transformative experience with the right approach and preparation.
-Just like the master experiments with different mediums and techniques to bring her artistic vision to life, the cook can rely on culinary know-how that will make the process enjoyable, and the result is a real treat.
+Just like the master experiments with different mediums and techniques to bring their artistic vision to life, the cook can rely on culinary know-how that will make the process enjoyable, and the result is a real treat.

-In honor of all the cooks who have discovered—or re-discovered—the art of cooking during this season, let’s look at how the masters have shown us the food of art and the art of food.
+In honor of all the cooks who have discovered—or re-discovered—the art of cooking during this time, let’s look at how the masters have shown us the food of art and the art of food.

 Cooking is like painting or writing a song.
 Just as there are only so many notes or colors, there are only so many flavors — it’s how you combine them that sets you apart.